CELL - Lynemouth, Cresswell, Ellington and Linton

 CELL Big Local area covered four small villages – Cresswell, Ellington, Linton and Lynemouth – in a rural area on the Northumberland coast, with a total population of around 4,650 people (ONS, 2022a).
 Though the overall population slightly decreased between 2011–2021 (ONS, 2012a), new housing developments led to an increase in households in the area (ONS, 2012b; 2022b).

 Historically a mining community with two former collieries (coalmines), the closure of the mines in 2005 had a significant impact on the area.
-Several existing community assets, such as Mining Institutes in Ellington and Lynemouth, were a key part of this history.
+A greater proportion of residents were in receipt of working age benefits in the Big Local area compared to Northumberland as a whole (DWP, 2026), and 31 per cent of children aged 0–19 lived in low-income families (DWP, 2024).
+Several existing community assets, such as Mining Institutes in Ellington and Lynemouth, were a key part of the history of the area.

 How the Big Local area approached delivery